An Intensive 10-day

 How will this Training Course be Presented?

-In order to ensure skill development as well as improved knowledge, the training course will be conducted along workshop principles using real life case studies and interactive worked examples from the Oil & Gas industry.
-Participants will be actively engaged, individually and as part of a group, in their discussion, analysis and evaluation throughout the course.
+In order to ensure skill development as well as improved knowledge, this training course will be conducted along with workshop principles using real life case studies and interactive worked examples from the Oil & Gas industry.
+Participants will be actively engaged, individually and as part of a group, in their discussion, analysis and evaluation throughout this training course.

 Participants will also be given a detailed set of handouts in hard and soft copy to enable them to review the topics covered at a later date.